MatteoVicenzino/Minesweeper2025/dev_test_notes.md

 ### Cli and Graphics

 ### Tests
-- Refactor the tests to improve readability and structure
+- Refactor the tests to improve readability and structure:
+  - split tests in more specific classes
+  - create helper methods for common assertions in order to reduce code duplication
+  - use more descriptive test names